ragibson/Steganography/README.md

     $ stegolsb wavsteg -r -i sound_steg.wav -o output.txt -n 1 -b 1000

 ### Hiding Data
-Hiding data requires the arguments -h, -i, -s, -o, and -n.
+Hiding data uses the arguments -h, -i, -s, -o, and -n.

 The following command would hide the contents of file.txt into sound.wav and save the result as sound_steg.wav.
 The command also outputs how many bytes have